NFL 2018: Questions abound, from anthems to rule changes

-The preseason has been dominated, even overridden, by discussion of, and doubts about, the “helmet rule.”
+The preseason has been dominated, even overridden, by discussion of and doubts about the “helmet rule.”
 Basically, any player on offense or defense lowering his head and making contact with any part of the helmet is subject to a 15-yard penalty, a fine, and even an ejection.
-It’s a player safety adjustment for which “the goal long term is to make the game safer and take out some of these hits that should not be part of the game,” says New York Giants owner John Mara, a member of the competition committee that recommends rules changes to the owners.
+It’s a player safety adjustment for which “the goal long term is to make the game safer and take out some of these hits that should not be part of the game,” says Giants owner John Mara, a member of the competition committee that recommends rules changes to the owners.

 The concerns on many levels focus on players adjusting to the tackling requirements and officials mastering such calls at full speed.

-Gene Steratore, who recently retired as an NFL referee, expects the critical tempest to die down quickly.
+Gene Steratore, who recently retired as an NFL (and college basketball) referee, expects the critical tempest to die down quickly.

-“Players will adjust because they are that good,” says Steratore, now a TV analyst after 15 seasons in the league.
+“Players will adjust because they are that good,” says Steratore, now an analyst for CBS after 15 seasons in the league.
 “Officials will, too, because they are that good.
 There will be a learning curve for all of them, but I think in a fast period of time, a trigger moment will come that will show right before that contact if it is worthy of a flag.”

 The fix to the phrasing of the catch rule should eliminate the kind of calls — on Jesse James, Dez Bryant et al — many found bogus.

 “Control.
-If it looks like a catch and smells like a catch, it’s a catch,” says Troy Vincent, the NFL chief of football operations. ”(The rule) had become convoluted: What you should do, what you shouldn’t do.
+If it looks like a catch and smells like a catch, it’s a catch,” says Troy Vincent, the NFL’s chief of football operations. ”(The rule) had become convoluted: what you should do, what you shouldn’t do.
 It should be clear as day.
 So our job was to simplify and we put it in practical terms.”

 The other major rule alteration is on kickoffs, where coverage team players no longer can take a running start, and there are regulations on where kick team players can be overall and how they can block.

-“This is attempting to cut down on high-speed collisions,” Mara says.
+“This is certainly a way of trying to keep the kickoff in the game and attempting to cut down on high-speed collisions,” Mara says.
 “There are a lot of us who don’t want to take the kickoff out unless we can’t find ways to make it safer.
 It is our most dangerous play.”